hardlanebakura/OnlineParser/README.md

 This is a website for parsing matches in online multiplayer games.
-I have added some additional features such as the counterpicker and esports tracker.
+It has more features such as the counterpicker and esports tracker.

 This project has following features:
     <ul>